 1) the original certificate and document are returned to the notary

-2) the notary verifies the error by checking written evidence such as journal, document, ID, etc.
+2) the notary verifies the error by checking written evidence such as the journal, document, ID, etc.

 3) the notary legibly corrects the certificate, initials and dates the correction, (cross out incorrect information with a single line, print correct information neatly), or replaces with a corrected certificate